 - Yes: If your business sells products - whether as the manufacturer, supplier or retailer, you’ll want to consider product liability cover.
 It’s a common misconception that if you’re a retailer or a supplier, you don’t need to worry about product liability - it’s the manufacturer’s problem.
 It’s not that simple.
 Even if you’re the supplier or the retailer, you could find yourself liable for any claims against a product you’ve supplied a customer, even if you technically didn’t cause the issue.

 - No: If your business doesn’t give away or sell products at all, you don’t necessarily need product liability cover.
 However, even if you don’t think this includes you, consider that you could be liable for damage or injury caused by something as innocuous as a gift or swag that you’ve sent to a client.
 In any case, product liability is included automatically with our public liability insurance.

 If you have employees, employers' liability is a legal requirement.
 Not having it in place could result in a £2,500 fine for every day you don't have it.

 - Yes: If your business employs anyone, whether full or part time, employers' liability insurance is a legal requirement.

 - No: You don’t need employers' liability insurance.

 If you have home contents insurance, you’ll be familiar with this type of cover.
 Business contents insurance is much the same, but for business contents and equipment, including your documents and cash.
 It covers damage to your contents and equipment caused by:

 - Storm damage

-Unlike many insurance providers, we’ll cover your equipment if you’re travelling internationally (for up to 90 days per year).
+Unlike many insurance providers, we’ll cover your equipment if you’re travelling internationally temporarily.

 Ask yourself: Does my business depend on expensive equipment?